-Reimbursement rates are established by the local department of social services, the transportation coordinator acting on behalf of the local department of social services (for counties operating under an Article 1915(b) federal waiver) or the State agency that is fiscally responsible for the Medicaid recipient (Department of Health, Office of Mental Health (OMH), or Office of Mental Retardation and Developmental Disabilities (OMRDD)).
+Reimbursement rates are established by the local department of social services, the transportation coordinator acting on behalf of the LDSS or the State agency that is fiscally responsible for the Medicaid recipient (Department of Health, Office of Mental Health (OMH), or Office of Mental Retardation and Developmental Disabilities (OMRDD)).

 The transportation provider must contact the Transportation Unit staff at the local department of social services or State agency for procedure codes and rates.

-The extent to which transportation services are paid through the Medicaid fiscal agent varies from one local department of social services to another.
-In order to determine who to bill, please consult the fiscally responsible local department of social services, the OMH (County Code 97) or the OMRDD (County Code 98).
+The extent to which transportation services are paid through the Medicaid fiscal agent varies from one LDSS to another.

+In order to determine who to bill, please consult the fiscally responsible LDSS, the OMH (County Code 97) or the OMRDD (County Code 98).

 Reimbursement is provided to lawfully authorized transportation providers (ambulance, ambulette, taxi, and livery) for passenger-occupied services to and from Medicaid covered-services for Medicaid payment and local payment.

-Payment rates for waivered transportation must be obtained from the transportation coordinator.
+Payment rates for coordinated transportation must be obtained from the transportation coordinator.

-Please note that payment will not be made for unauthorized services.
+Payment will not be made for unauthorized services.